Check Out What Whales Are Doing With AT&T - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for AT&T options trades today is 31150.5 with a total volume of 28,521.00.
+This data can help you track the liquidity and interest for AT&T's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for AT&T's big money trades within a strike price range of $23.0 to $29.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of AT&T's whale activity within a strike price range from $20.0 to $26.0 in the last 30 days.

 AT&T Option Volume And Open Interest Over Last 30 Days